dracor-org/fredracor/README.md

 [Docker](https://www.docker.com).
 These are the main steps of this workflow:

 0. create a temporary directory (e.g. `/tmp/tc2dracor-XXXXXX`)
-1. start 2 or more pods (or containers) running eXist-db
+1. start one or more pods (or containers) running eXist-db
-3. process the source files in parallel using a dedicated pod for a subset of the files
+3. process the source files
    - each source file is posted to the conversion XQuery [`tc2dracor.xq`](tc2dracor.xq) and the result is stored in the temporary directory
 5. copy all resulting documents to the [tei](tei) directory
-6. persist the container log files
+6. persist the eXist log files for debugging
 7. stop and remove all pods (or containers)

 ### Usage